fbpx C. Michael Johnson | Insurance Coverage Defense Attorney

 Biography

-C. Michael Johnson is an AV rated trial lawyer.
-For over 40 years, Mike has developed a national practice involving complex insurance litigation.
-He has represented clients involving their insurance coverage disputes in over 26 states.
-He frequently litigates in the state and federal courts and has successfully taken cases before the Second Circuit, Fourth Circuit, Fifth Circuit, Eighth Circuit, Ninth Circuit and Eleventh Circuit Court of Appeals.
+C. Michael Johnson is an AV Preeminent® Peer Review Rated™ trial lawyer.
+For over 40 years, Mike has developed a national practice involving complex insurance litigation and has represented clients involving their insurance coverage disputes in over 26 states.
+He frequently litigates in the state and federal courts and has successfully taken cases before the United States Courts of Appeals for the Second Circuit, Fourth Circuit, Fifth Circuit, Eighth Circuit, Ninth Circuit, and Eleventh Circuit

-Mike graduated from North Carolina State University with two Bachelor of Science degrees and attended Law School at the University of North Carolina.
-He began his practice in Seattle, Washington and moved to Georgia in the 1984.
+Mike graduated from North Carolina State University with two Bachelors of Science and attended law school at the University of North Carolina.
+He began his practice in Seattle, Washington, and moved to Georgia in 1984.

 Experience